adamcin/httpsig-java/README.md

 * **httpsig-ssh-jsch**: Alternative implementation of SSH key support using the JSch API.

+* **httpsig-hmac**: Provides a HMAC implementation with support for SHA-256 and SHA-512.

 * **httpsig-test-common**: Provides several public/private SSH key pairs and utility methods for writing unit tests.

 API